ehvs/notes/docs/blog/posts/git-operations.md

 ```
 git add .
 ```
+???+ note
+    Running `git add .` adds all new and modified files to stage.
+It differs from `git add -u` and `git add -A`.
+    To check what changes were added to stage.
+Run `git status`.

 4. Let's now ADD these new changes to our current existing commit.
 The flag `--no-edit` means that I will not change my original commit message.
 ```